Pool Remodel vs. Install: A Price Comparison

 If your pool’s main structure—the shell—is still in great shape, a remodel is often the perfect solution.
 This is your best bet if your goals are primarily cosmetic or functional.
 Maybe the tile looks dated, the plaster is stained, or you’re simply dreaming of a more modern aesthetic.
 A remodel allows you to update the look and feel without the cost and time of a full replacement.
 It’s also the ideal route for adding new features that make your pool more enjoyable and efficient.
 You can introduce a tanning ledge for lounging, upgrade to energy-saving equipment, or install a beautiful new waterfall.
 Essentially, if you want to improve your current swimming pool without changing its fundamental size and shape, a remodel is the way to go.

-When a Full Replacement Makes More Sense
+When to Consider a Full Pool Replacement

 Sometimes, a pool has issues that go more than skin-deep.
 If you’re dealing with major structural problems like large cracks in the shell, persistent leaks that are difficult to locate, or completely outdated plumbing and electrical systems, a replacement might be the smarter long-term choice.
 Patching up serious damage can become a costly, recurring headache.
 It’s also time to consider a new build if your renovation plans are so extensive that the cost starts to creep close to the price of a new pool.
 A full replacement gives you a clean slate to design the exact pool you want, from shape and depth to materials and features, ensuring everything is built to modern standards.